 So, why does 4K imaging made such an impact?
 A quick answer may be related to the rapid adoption of the format by YouTubers and the television industry.
 When compared with previous results made in Full HD quality, the footages recorded in 4K quality were significantly finer in details, allowing us to get a more real feeling of the scene captured, not to mention some advantages worth to be mentioned:

 HDR effects are one of those tricky things in photography that when done in excess produce nasty effects.
-We’re all familiar with those photographs that look way too overproduced, with fake tints out of HDR effects, but what’s the logic behind this?
+We’re all familiar with those photographs that look way too overproduced, with fake tints out of HDR presets and effects, but what’s the logic behind this?